-- 4. Click Browse and select the custom sign-in page file and click Upload Custom Pages. - Go to Signing In > Sign-In Policies > New Sign-In Policy to create the new Sign-In policy.
-Under Sign-In page, select the uploaded custom page (step-2) from the drop-down box to associate custom Sign-In page with the Sign-In Policy.
+- 4. Click Browse and select the custom sign-in page file and click Upload Custom Pages. - 5.
+Go to Signing In > Sign-In Policies > New Sign-In Policy to create the new Sign-In policy. - 6.
+Under "Sign-In pages", select the uploaded custom page from the drop-down box to associate custom Sign-In page with the Sign-In Policy.